Trust types and codes

 - each of its beneficiaries is a trust governed by a deferred profit sharing plan, a pooled registered pension plan or a registered pension plan

 A master trust is exempt from Part I tax.
 A trust can elect to be a master trust by indicating this in a letter filed with its T3 return for the tax year the trust elects to become a master trust.
 Once made, this election cannot be revoked.
 However, the trust must continue to meet the conditions listed above to keep its identity as a master trust.
 After the first T3 return is filed for the master trust, you do not have to file any further T3 returns for this trust.
-If a future T3 return is filed, we will assume the trust no longer meets the above conditions.
-The trust will not be considered a master trust and must file yearly T3 returns from then on.
-If the trust is wound up, send us a letter to tell us the wind-up date.
+If you file a future T3 return, the CRA will assume the trust no longer meets the above conditions.
+The trust will not be considered a master trust and you must file yearly T3 returns from then on.
+If the trust is wound up (cease to exist), inform the CRA of the date the trust ceased to exist by sending a letter.

 -